 Canadian External Affairs Minister Don Jamieson has opened a six-day official visit to Japan by meeting Japanese ministers for two days of talks (24/25 January).

-Canadian External Affairs Minister Don Jamieson has opened a six-day official visit to Japan by meeting Japanese ministers for two days of talks (24/25 January).
+Background: Canadian External Affairs Minister Don Jamieson has opened a six-day official visit to Japan by meeting Japanese ministers for two days of talks (24/25 January).
 A new agreement for Canada to supply natural uranium to Japan was discussed, together with a fishing treaty.
 After this visit, Mr. Jamieson was to travel to China to meet the Chinese leaders under Chairman Hua Kuo-feng.

 SYNOPSIS: At the talks in the Foreign Ministry in Tokyo, the main topic concerned greater safeguards on uranium supplies.